rodriez/accessdot/README.md

 # accessdot
-A simple library to access the element on a map using string expressions
+A simple library to access an element using string expressions

 ## Installation